Weight Loss 411

 - a unit of energy

 Fat is stored as energy.
-A person looking to burn fat must increase their energy output. i.e. exercise, to burn off more calories than they’ve taken in.
+A person looking to burn fat must increase their energy output. – i.e. exercise, to burn off the excess calories they’ve taken in.

 Burn baby, burn